-The definition of "bloated" is swelling or distension, and in the medical sense it usually refers to abdominal bloating, which is a distended belly.
-Bloating may be accompanied by burping (belching), gas (flatulence, farting), and a feeling of fullness.
+The definition of "bloated" is swelling or distension, and it usually refers to abdominal bloating, which is a distended belly.
+Bloating may be accompanied by burping (belching), gas (flatulence, farting), abdominal discomfort, and a feeling of fullness.
 People sometimes refer abdominal bloating as a "bloated stomach" or "bloated belly."

 What are common causes of "stomach" bloating?

-- Swallowing air from drinking through a straw, chewing gum, or eating too fast.
+- Swallowing air from drinking through a straw, or chewing gum.